raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### brent's cycle detection algorithm

-Konge thougt about linked lists and cycles on the subway home, and then he had an "Aha!" moment.
+Konge thought about linked lists and cycles on the subway home, and then he had an "Aha!" moment.
 He wrote up his solution in Java and emailed it to the interviewer.
 The interviewer emailed right back: "Sorry, that is not the answer I was looking for."

 Konge's solution also used two pointers.
 The first pointer, the base pointer, is placed on the first element of the list, and the second pointer, the search pointer, is placed on the second element of the list.
 And there is a third addition: A search counter, which we show as the number two on the arc from search to node: